pschool-in/curriculum/content/grammar/new-topics/adverbs-4.md

 # Objective

-To understant what adverb of degrees are and how to use them.
+To understand what adverb of degrees are and how to use them.

 # Grade-4

 ## Adverb of degree

-Adverb of degree basically tell us to what extent the action has been done.
-In simple words, it asnwers the question 'how much?'
+Adverb of degree tells us to what extent the action has been done.
+In simple words, it answers the question 'how much?'
 For example:
 The girl was *very* beautiful.
 In this sentence, the word very tells us how much beautiful is the girl.